eroglueray/generic-content-backend/README.md

 # generic-content-backend
-You can start with yarn followed by yarn start.
-Then app is running port on 1955
+You can start with npm install or yarn followed by yarn start or npm start.
+Then app is running ports on 1955